Rupak1017/Frontend_Exercise/README.md

 Chatbase for Virtual Chatbot

-Made with 🧡 by pet lovers, for pet lovers.
+Made with 🧡 by pet lover, for pet lovers.